CarolWainstein/alura-play/README.md

 ## How to Use

-To use Alura Play, simply open the [live demo link](#) in your web browser.
+To use Alura Play, simply open the [https://carolwainstein.github.io/alura-play/](#) in your web browser.
 Navigate through the different sections using the side menu, explore videos, and enjoy learning!

 ## Technologies Used